mu-semtech/mu-cl-resources/README.md

 The `relationships` object specifies that a `person` may link to many resources of target type `account`.
 In the triplestore, the link can be found by following the [foaf:account](http://xmlns.com/foaf/0.1/account) predicate, originating from the person's URI.
 This relationship is exposed to the JSON API by using the relationship name "accounts".
 Hence a GET to `/people/42/accounts` would yield the accounts of the person with UUID 42.

 How about getting the person which links to this account.
 There is only a single person connected to an account.
-Hence we can specify a relationship with cardinality `"one"` on the `account` resource.
+Hence we can specify a relationship with cardinality `one` on the `account` resource.
 In the semantic model of the triplestore, the relationship uses the [foaf:account](http://xmlns.com/foaf/0.1/account) property going from the person to the account.
 Finding the person for an account therefore means we have to follow the same relationship in the other direction.
 We can add the property `"inverse": true` to any relationship to make the semantic model follow the inverse arrow.
 Here, the key in the json body will be `owner` rather than person.

 ```javascript
 {